GATB/MindTheGap/README.md

     * a breakpoint file (`.breakpoints`) in fasta format.

 * a variant file (`.othervariants.vcf`) in vcf format.
-It contains SNPs and deletion events.
+It contains SNPs, deletions and very small insertions (1-2 bp).

     `MindTheGap fill` generates the following output files:

 * a sequence file (`.insertions.fasta`) in fasta format.
-It contains the inserted sequences or contig gap-fills that were successfully assembled.
+It contains the inserted sequences (for insertions >2 bp) or contig gap-fills that were successfully assembled.

-* an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection.
+* an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection (for insertions >2 bp).

 * an assembly graph file (`.gfa`) in GFA format, in the case of contig gap-filling.
 It contains the original contigs and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).